Skip to main content

 6. Basic Academic Skills:

-• Letter and Number Recognition: Introduce letters and numbers through play, songs, and simple educational activities. πŸŽ΅πŸ” YouTube is a great resource for this, expecially creators such as Jack Heartman,
+• Letter and Number Recognition: Introduce letters and numbers through play, songs, and simple educational activities. πŸŽ΅πŸ” YouTube is a great resource for this, especially creators such as Jack Heartman,

 • Reading Together: Develop a routine of reading books together to foster a love for language and literacy. πŸ“šβ€οΈ Read together every single night for 15 minutes or more and then talk about what happened in the story you read.